LIONS CLUB FORESHORE

 An annual beach cleaning programme is now produced by BCBC and our aim is to get as many locals as possible to turn up to keep this beautiful part of the foreshore free of debris.

-Pictured here are the Porthcawl Lions early initiative in Beach Cleaning.
+Pictured here are the Porthcawl Lions and helpers in the early initiative in Beach Cleaning.
 Tons of rubbish was removed from Sker and Pink Bay